You’ve been carrying questions that aren’t really about therapy. They’re about whether it will finally feel safe to trust yourself again.

 There isn’t a right amount of emotion.

-Healing isn’t measured by how much you cry.
+Recovery from narcissistic abuse and trauma isn’t measured by how much you cry.
 What matters is how safe you begin to feel while bringing your whole self into the room.
+It’s the quiet moments when you stop apologizing for your emotions, trusting your thoughts a little more, and noticing your body is not bracing for danger as often.

 You never have to protect us from your emotions.